-Dantrium is an oral tablet made up of a skeletal muscle relaxant called dantrolene.
+Dantrium is an oral capsule made up of a skeletal muscle relaxant called dantrolene.
 We have Dantrium available for purchase in 25mg and 100mg.

 Dantrium (dantrolene) is prescribed to patients who suffer from spasms (tightness and cramping) caused by nerve disorders which includes spinal cord injury, stroke, cerebral palsy, and multiple sclerosis.
 It can also be used to prevent or treat malignant hyperthermia (a special case of high fever) when used with other treatments.
 This is usually seen in cases related to anesthesia and surgery.